December 5, 2011: 3D fileSpace 1.1 available!

 If needed, click or hit any key to stop scrolling while the cursor is in the hover zone near the edge.
 To scroll again, move the cursor out of the zone and back in again.

-You can choose how far from the edge scrolling occurs, and you can set the highest speed to scroll at, when the cursor is closest to the edge.
-Horizontal scrolling via the left and right edges is also available, with its own independent speed and hover zone size.
+You can choose how far from the edge scrolling occurs, and you can set the highest speed to scroll at (i.e. when the cursor is closest to the edge).

-Tap the option key, then sit back and relax while your page scrolls automatically to keep up with your reading.
+Press your chosen hot key then sit back and relax while the page under your cursor scrolls automatically to keep up with your reading.
 If you need to adjust the speed, or scroll back up, or skip forward, use the arrow keys as with Hover Scroll (see above), or you can also move the cursor up/down.

 Graphics tablet and mouse users, Grab Scroll lets you move window contents in a manner similar to the hand tool feature common in graphics programs, except: